About

 Next thing you know you’ve got a team of people on your payroll, overhead to cover, and more clients than you ever thought you’d have.

 Sound familiar?
-It’s the reason why people wonder – are dev or marketing agencies profitable at all??
+It’s the reason why people wonder – are agencies profitable at all??

-The truth is that service businesses like agencies have few barriers to entry.
+The truth is that service businesses like agencies and consulting firms have few barriers to entry.
 But they’re one of the more challenging business models to scale.
 They are complex in nature and aren’t as straightforward as most other “product” focussed businesses.

 In order to scale, it’s critically important to solve profitability issues and take control of your efficiency when it comes to earning revenue.
 If you’re not managing and calculating profitability correctly, selling more services can actually make cash flow problems worse, and even become the reason you have to shut things down.